adamdived/FIdentical-Addon-for-Blender/README.md

 Next, it calculates the volume of the bounding box for both the active object and the current object.
 If the percentage difference between their volumes is within the tolerance threshold, the object is selected.

 Lastly, it compares each individual dimension of the current object with that of the active object.
 If the percentage difference for each dimension is within the threshold, the object is selected.

+# Installation
+Install this addon like any other addon in Blender